At Queen Mary University of London, we believe that a diversity of ideas helps us achieve the previously unthinkable.

 CCLS has over 50 full-time academic staff and more than 75 practitioners, judges and visiting academics contributing to the teaching, research and life of the centre.
 Involving leading practitioners and business in the delivery of our courses continues to ensure that the teaching and training we deliver is relevant and practical whilst retaining the highest academic rigour.
 CCLS’s advisory council (chaired by The Right Honourable Lord Justice Kitchin) and its Development Board are comprised of judges, solicitors, barristers, general counsel, business leaders and academics.

-CCLS has approximately 100 doctoral and 700 LLM and MSc students from some 80 countries and has trained over 10,000 lawyers since its establishment.
-Our students benefit from learning from leading academics who in turn involve experienced practitioners in their teaching teams.
+CCLS has approximately 100 doctoral and 1,000 postgraduate taught students from some 80 countries.
+Our students benefit from learning from leading academics and experienced practitioners in their teaching teams.
 View School of Law postgraduate law programmes.

 Good teaching and the development of law depend on high quality research.
 CCLS is a world leader in research in commercial law from an international and comparative perspective.
 An example of this is the scholarly yet practical research on Cloud Computing being undertaken by CCLS’s Institute of Computer and Communications Law (made possible by a generous grant from Microsoft).
 Read more about research at CCLS.

 CCLS has a long history of contributing to the training of practitioners and industry professionals, as well as providing seminars and lectures that count towards continuing professional development.